Rudolph Valentino: Cultural depictions

 In the 1977 spoof comedy The World's Greatest Lover, Valentino was played by Gene Wilder.

 In 1986, the French TV channel FR3 produced the television movie Série portrait, Rudolph Valentino, with Frédéric Norbert as Valentino.

 In 2013, Valentino is played by actor/director Alex Monty Canawati in the motion picture Return to Babylon.

 In 2015, Valentino is a supporting character in the fifth season of the horror anthology series American Horror Story.
 In the series, Valentino, who is played by Finn Wittrock, fakes his own death in 1926 after being transformed into a vampire.
 Valentino then turns his fictional lover, Elizabeth Johnson (Lady Gaga), into a vampire, as well.
 Elizabeth goes on to become the Countess, the central antagonist of the show's fifth season, while Valentino is eventually killed by Donovan (Matt Bomer), one of Elizabeth's many lovers, in a jealous rage.

 In 2018, Vladislav Alex Kozlov had been set to play Valentino and direct an upcoming indie biopic Silent Life, with Franco Nero playing Valentino's spirit.
 Written by Vladislav Alex Kozlov, Ksenia Jarova, and Natalia Dar, the film stars Terry Moore, Isabella Rossellini, Franco Nero, Sherilyn Fenn, Jeff DuJardin, Paul Rodriguez, and Monte Markham.
 Dreamer Pictures, and Vladislav Alex Kozlov produces, and Joy Boileau, Tyler Cassity, and Yogu Kanthiah, executive produce.
-On 19 February 2023, Silent Life: The Story of the Lady In Black U.S. premiered at the Sedona International Film Festival.
+On February 19, 2023, Silent Life: The Story of the Lady In Black U.S. premiered at the Sedona International Film Festival.

-Music
+Tributes in music and theater

-Shortly after his death, several songs in tribute to Valentino, including "There's a New Star in Heaven Tonight" and one by his first wife, Jean Acker, titled "We Will Meet at the End of the Trail", became bestsellers.
-In 1964, Freddie Hart recorded a ballad titled "Valentino".
+Shortly after Valentino's death, several tribute songs became popular, including "There's a New Star in Heaven Tonight (Rudolph Valentino)" by Vernon Dalhart and "We Will Meet at the End of the Trail," written by his first wife, Jean Acker; both achieved bestseller status.
+In 1964, Freddie Hart recorded a ballad titled "Valentino."